 Lining up artists for subsequent episodes, the first question was usually like Derringer’s; “Who’s been on?”
 But once told who had appeared in episodes one and two, they signed on.
 Larry Coryell was third, and for 50 episodes, Roebling says he never had trouble filling guest slots.

 “One of the highlights for me was booking Jimmy Page,” he recalled.
 “That episode was taped at Les Paul’s house when Led Zeppelin had reunited to play Live Aid.
-Jimmy brought all of his guitars for the show, including his iconic Gibson doubleneck, the Fender ‘Bender,’ and his Les Paul Standard, and got to hang out with one of his idols!
+Jimmy brought all of his guitars for the show, including his iconic Gibson doubleneck, the Fender ‘Bender,’ and his Les Paul Standard, and he got to hang with one of his idols!
 I don’t know how it could have gotten any better than that.”

 “The Guitar Show” didn’t discriminate when it came to genres.
 Legends from the jazz realm appeared, including Joe Pass, Tal Farlow, Jim Hall, Charlie Byrd, John Scofield, Bill Frisell, Larry Coryell, Emily Remler, and others.
 Fans of the blues got to enjoy Roebling’s talks with Johnny “Clyde” Copeland, John Hammond, Duke Robillard, Ronnie Earl, Joe Louis Walker, and others, while rock fans saw Roebling sit with idols like Page, Derringer, Paul Gilbert, Jay Jay French and Eddie Ojeda of Twisted Sister, and Phil and Dave Alvin from The Blasters.
 Even classical guitarists were represented by Sharon Isbin, Benjamin Verdery, and Carlos Barbosa-Lima.
 Then there were those who trended toward uncategorizable, like Richie Havens, Cornell Dupree, Adrian Legg, John Fahey, and Danny Gatton.

 Today, Roebling keeps alive the memories of the show by way of the internet (search youtube.com for Front Row Music NYC) and two pieces of memorabilia he holds very close to his heart – guitars given to the show.
-The first is an ’84 Les Paul Roebling obtained by contacting Norlin Industries, Gibson’s parent company at the time.
+The first is an ’84 Les Paul that Roebling obtained by contacting Norlin Industries, Gibson’s parent company at the time.
 “I asked if they wanted to be on the first show, since Les Paul was going to be the guest.
 I suggested they appear to talk about new products and, of course, Les.
 In return, I asked them to leave a guitar so I could have future guests engrave their autographs into it.”

 Paul did indeed engrave his signature, along with the date.
 “Clarence ‘Gatemouth’ Brown signed the Les Paul along the entire fretboard!” said Roebling.
 “Danny Gatton signed it under the strings, and as he was doing so, he jokingly said, ‘I should be behind bars!’”